Pooja6608/SI-2024-Cubesat-SU/README.md

 #### Lab 18: Processing TLE data with Python
    A two-line element set (TLE, or more rarely 2LE) or three-line element set (3LE) is a data format encoding a list of orbital elements of an Earth-orbiting object for a given point in time, the epoch.
 Using a suitable prediction formula, the state (position and velocity) at any point in the past or future can be estimated to some accuracy.

    * Here is the  code for latitude and longitude generation using TLE is as follows->[here](https://github.com/Rajesh100903/SI-2024-22BECB73/blob/main/Lab/TLE)

    * the location of satelite is -[Lat,Long](https://www.google.com/maps/search/?api=1&query=29.54667195811989,-151.8386296562339)
+#### Lab 19: Simulating Digital Spread Spectrum Modulation
+  - Resimulate FSK from Lab 8
+  - Introduce code to convert the digital data into spread spectrum before modulating it to a higher frequency.
+  - Simulating Digital Spread Spectrum Modulation involves using software tools to model and analyze the behavior of spread spectrum communication techniques, which are widely used in wireless communication systems for their robustness against interference and security advantages.
+  - Spread spectrum modulation techniques spread the signal over a wider bandwidth compared to the minimum necessary for the transmission of information.